 "The facade of Qasr al-Mshatta is richly decorated: plants, ornaments, animals and geometric patterns are linked in the work.
 The builders have combined elements of late antique, Coptic, Syrian and Sasanid art, Persian-Iraqi and early Byzantine building techniques, and in the synthesis they have recast the traditions of the ancient Orient.
 A work of new style, early Islamic art, was created.
 The pictorial work of the façade and the techniques of its creation are the inspiration for a composition: the timbres of Impressionism and European chamber music merge with Persian musical traditions and the liveliness of contemporary jazz.
 Rhythms and sound emerge from the language of Arabic poetry, improvisation becomes a means of new creation.
-East and west, old and new are, as in the 8th century, seamlessly linked to form a new musical language".
+East and west, old and new are, as in the 8th century, seamlessly linked to form a new musical language". (quote Cyminology)

 The group MASAA interweave deeply felt Arabic verses with contemporary jazz and enter into a lyrical liaison.
 Since 2012 the quartet has won many prizes, such as the German Record Critics' Prize for their most recent album "outspoken" (2017).
 From the very beginning, the band has made it a priority to present their work to the outside world: MASAA have successfully toured several African countries and Lahoud's homeland Lebanon; in summer 2015 their teamwork with Israeli singer Yael Deckelbaum began.
 With this cooperation, MASAA is sending a message of support for the peace process between Jewish and Arab culture.